My Opinion/Summary:

 Could the tensions develop into a full-blown trade war?
 It's possible, says Han Sangwan, chief economist at think tank Hyundai Research Institute in Seoul.
 The beef dispute could become a bigger issue if it's taken up during this year's U.S. Presidential election.
 The Korean public could inflame tensions, too.
 "Unless the U.S. shows flexibility over its beef exports to address Koreans' concerns over food safety, a wholesale boycott of U.S. products could follow," says Han.
 "And that could trigger protectionist retaliation."
 The collapse of an FTA would mean a "serious chasm between the two," he adds.

-Hyundai Group.
+Lee now appears to be reconsidering the hard-charging style that he displayed as the CEO at Hyundai Group.
 The forcefulness that worked at a conglomerate that has long epitomized Korea's breakneck industrialization is being regarded as a liability and the mark of a leader who is deaf to public demands.
 In a meeting with Catholic priests on June 9, Lee admitted that he had made policy mistakes and hinted at a Cabinet shakeup.
 Already seven top presidential aides have offered to resign.
 Winning back the public's trust won't be easy for Lee.

 Moon is BusinessWeek's Seoul bureau chief.